Vishal1365/Vishal1365/README.md

   - Displayed % of sales by category and pizza size.
 - **Dashboard 2:** Compared **best-selling** and **worst-selling** pizzas based on revenue, quantity, and total orders.

--**Tools Used:** Power BI, Excel, DAX, Data Cleaning, Data Modeling
+**Tools Used:** Power BI, Excel, DAX, Data Cleaning, Data Modeling
--**Key Insights:** Helped identify top-performing pizza categories and areas for improvement in sales.
+**Key Insights:** Helped identify top-performing pizza categories and areas for improvement in sales.

 ---